coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 1. First, you will get the documentation source code, using Git.
 2. Then, you will work on the documentation.
 You will use Mkdocs and Markdown to write the documentation.
 3. Then, you will push your changes to GitHub.
 4. Finally, you will deploy the documentation.
-This is done using a simple Mkdocs commands that builds the documentation and deploys it to GitHub pages.
+The documentation is deployed using a simple Mkdocs command that builds the documentation, and then the resulting generated site is pushed to Heroku.

 ## Install and set up Git